enving/Open-Source-KI-Stack/db_init/README.md

 `scripts/entrypoint.sh` kicks off the whole process, which in turn executes all the `.sh` files in that same directory, which populate the databases.

 Refer to the README inside `seeds` and `scripts` for more information.

+This is mainly for development purposes, but could be adjusted accordingly by changing how the `docker-compose.dev.yml > db-init` service calls the scripts.